Last Updated on April 10, 2023 by Max

 Gynecomastia in men is a side effect of T treatment.
 However, T is known as a natural burner of fat.
 An increase of T leads to its increased conversion to E2, which in turn makes a man’s body shape feminine.
 Administration of an inhibitor of aromatase that is in charge of the conversion prevents gynecomastia.
 Therefore, checking and controlling E2 levels when administering exogenous T is necessary.

 Traditionally, estrogen and testosterone are considered female and male sex hormones.
 However, along with multiple other functions, estrogen also plays a crucial role in male sexual function.
 Estrogen receptors and aromatase are abundant in the brain, penis, and testis, playing an essential role in modulating libido, erectile function, and spermatogenesis.
-Not everyone knows that in men with diminished testosterone, exogenous estradiol administration has been shown to increase libido.
+Not everyone knows that exogenous estradiol administration has been shown to increase libido in men with diminished testosterone.

 On the other hand, at the level of the brain, estrogen can inhibit the hypothalamus-pituitary axis in the same way as the feedback mechanism of T regulation works.
-As a result, the pituitary stops producing follicle-stimulating and luteinizing hormones, thus dropping the level of blood T and causing erectile dysfunction.
+As a result, the pituitary stops producing follicle-stimulating and luteinizing hormones, thus dropping blood T and causing erectile dysfunction.

-Lack of adequate knowledge of the variety of interactions between testosterone, estradiol, and their receptors does not allow unambiguously judging the role of each of them in the development of prostate cancer.
+Lack of adequate knowledge of the variety of interactions between testosterone, estradiol, and their receptors does not allow unambiguously judging their role in the development of prostate cancer.
 Each of them, under certain conditions, can negatively affect the prostate’s health, particularly when administered together.
 Structural and functional similarities of these hormones suggest they affect the development of prostate cancer alike, albeit to different degrees.

 If we abstract from the separation of sex hormones into diverse entities and focus on androgens as the basis for the synthesis of other hormones, and analyze the available data, one can conclude: that for T to cause PC, it must be aromatized to estrogens and act in concert with these metabolites and their receptors.
 The genotoxicity of estrogen may play a critical role as well.
 Only when all these mechanisms are active may prostate carcinogenesis be the result.